santyr/cl_revenue_ops/README.md

 2. **CRITICAL: Checks flow state first**
    - If target is a **SINK**: SKIP (it fills itself for free!)
    - If target is a **SOURCE**: HIGH PRIORITY (keep it full!)
-3. Estimates inbound fees using `getroute` probes (or historical data, or peer gossip)
-4. Calculates spread: `Spread = OutboundFeePPM - InboundFeePPM`
+3. Calculates spread: `Spread = OutboundFeePPM - InboundFeePPM`
-5. Computes max fee as PPM: `MaxPPM = (MaxBudget / Amount) * 1,000,000`
+4. Computes max fee as PPM: `MaxPPM = (MaxBudget / Amount) * 1,000,000`
-6. Selects source channel considering peer connection status and reliability
-7. Only executes if spread is positive and profit > minimum
+5. Only executes if spread is positive and profit > minimum
-8. Calls circular via RPC with strict `maxppm` constraint
+6. Calls circular via RPC with strict `maxppm` constraint

 ### Circular Integration (Strategist & Driver Pattern)